SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 there can be a large number.
 In this case cells with gravity tasks must be at least 4 levels above the leaf cells (when possible).

 To control the depth at which the ghost tasks are placed, there are two parameters (one for the gas, one for the stars).
 These specify the maximum number of particles allowed in such a task before splitting into finer ones.
+A similar parameter exists for the cooling tasks, which can be useful to tweak for models in which the cooling operations are expensive.
+These three parameters
-These parameters are:
+are:

 .. code:: YAML

   engine_max_parts_per_ghost:    1000
   engine_max_sparts_per_ghost:   1000
+  engine_max_parts_per_cooling: 10000

 Extra space is required when particles are created in the system (to the time